-When we take a case, we accompany our clients at every stage of the process.
+When we take on a case, we walk our clients through every stage of the process.

-Our theft lawyers at Lluis Law have been litigating for the past 50 years in different California courts.
+Our Lluis Law theft attorneys have been litigating for the last 40 years in different California courts.

 In addition, we combine our professional practice in the area of criminal defense with immigration cases.
-We offer representation in Los Angeles immigration court to individuals charged with crimes with deportation potential.
+We offer representation in Los Angeles immigration court to individuals charged with potentially deportable crimes.

-Other areas in which we also offer our professional services include:
+Other matters in which we also offer our professional services include: